Newsnight: Closing segments and frivolity

 Traditionally, there was a short stock market update at the end of each edition.
 In 2005, Newsnight's then editor, Peter Barron, replaced it with a 30-second weather forecast, arguing that the market data was available on the internet and that a weather forecast would be "more useful".
 The change provoked a flurry of complaints.

 Paxman on one occasion adopted a sarcastic tone and announced: "So finally and controversially, tomorrow's weather forecast.
 It's a veritable smorgasbord.
 Sun, rain, thunder, hail, snow, cold, wind.
 Almost worth going to work."
 On other occasions: "It's April, what do you expect?" and "Take an umbrella with you tomorrow."
 He claimed, nonetheless, that he was happy presenting the weather.
 Gavin Esler also joined in, announcing: "As for the spring, you can forget about that until further notice."
 The programme conducted a telephone poll.
 Michael Fish, a former weather forecaster, was seen arguing in favour of the weather forecast, while Norman Lamont, a former Chancellor of the Exchequer, argued for the market update.
 62% of viewers voted in favour of the markets, and the update duly returned on Monday 18 April 2005.

 Other stunts included, for a week at the end of January 2006, Newsnight playing the Radio 4 UK Theme, which was facing the axe, over its closing credits, while the edition of 24 April 2006 played out to the signature tune of the soon-to-be-axed BBC sports programme, Grandstand.
-In 2005, following a discussion about the return of Doctor Who to television after a nine-year absence, the programme ended with the Tardis dematerialisation sound, while presenter Jeremy Paxton faded from view as if dematerialising like a Time Lord.
+In 2005, following a discussion about the return of Doctor Who to television after a nine-year absence, the programme ended with the TARDIS dematerialisation sound, while presenter Jeremy Paxton faded from view as if dematerialising like the fictional ship.

 Between January and June 2006 the programme included Gordaq, a spoof stock market index measuring the political performance of Chancellor of the Exchequer Gordon Brown.
 The index started at 100 and moved up or down depending on Brown's political situation, finishing at 101 on 30 June 2006.

 In an early day motion of 3 November 2016, as a celebration of the "Brexit" vote for UK withdrawal from the European Union, Conservative Party MP Andrew Rosindell argued for a return to the broadcasting of "God Save the Queen" at the end of BBC One transmissions each day.
 The practice was dropped in 1997 ostensibly due to BBC One adopting 24-hour broadcasting by simulcasting BBC News 24 overnight, rendering closedown obsolete.
 That evening, Newsnight ended its broadcast with host of that night Kirsty Wark saying that they were "incredibly happy to oblige" Rosindell's request, before playing out to the video of the Sex Pistols' punk song of the same name, much to Rosindell's discontent.